-As gay men, either as tops, bottoms or versatile, much of our thoughts about the anus comes from a sexual perspective but, your butt has a day job that has nothing to do with another guy’s dick.
+As gay men, either as tops, bottoms, or versatile, much of our thoughts about the anus come from a sexual perspective, but your butt has a day job that has nothing to do with another guy’s dick.
 We thought it was time to have a quick chat about ways to keep your anus happy and healthy.

 - What is the anus?

 The opening of the rectum through which stool passes out of your body.
-Two sphincters control the exit of feces from the body during an act of defecation, which is the primary function of the anus, but not the only one.
+Two sphincters control the exit of feces from the body during an act of defecation, which is the primary function of the anus but not the only one.
 Just behind the anus, in the anal canal, lie an exterior sphincter and an interior sphincter.
 A sphincter is a circular muscle that constricts and expands.
-Anal sphincters constrict to retain faeces and expand to allow it and flatus (gas) to pass during defecation.
+Anal sphincters tighten to retain feces and expand, allowing it and flatus (gas) to pass during defecation.
 The anal canal is the first 2 inches of skin after the anus; It is closed while resting and open during defecation and penetration.
 It leads to the rectum, the cavity that runs vertically from the end of the colon to the anal canal.
 The rectum is approximately 5 inches long and 1 1/2 inches wide.
-It stores feces prior to defecation.
+It stores feces before defecation.

-The abundance of nerve endings in the anal region and rectum makes anal sex pleasurable for many men but, it is not uncommon for guys to have medical issues and complications around and inside of their anus, which may or may not have something to do with anal sex.
+The abundance of nerve endings in the anal region and rectum makes anal sex pleasurable for many men.
+However, it is not uncommon for guys to have medical issues and complications around and inside of their anus, which may or may not have something to do with anal sex.
 The most common concerns include:

 Abscesses: An infected cavity filled with pus found near the anus or rectum.
-Ninety percent of abscesses are the result of an acute infection in the internal glands of the anus.
-Occasionally, bacteria, fecal material or foreign matter can clog an anal gland and tunnel into the tissue around the anus or rectum, where it may then collect in a cavity called an abscess.
+Ninety percent of abscesses result from an acute infection in the internal glands of the anus.
+Occasionally, bacteria, fecal material, or foreign matter can clog an anal gland and tunnel into the tissue around the anus or rectum, which may then collect in an abscess cavity.

 Fissures (cracks): A small tear in the thin, moist tissue (mucosa) that lines the anus.
 An anal fissure may occur when you pass hard or large stools during a bowel movement.
 Anal fissures typically cause pain and bleeding with bowel movements.
 You also may experience spasms in the ring of muscle at the end of your anus (anal sphincter).